woj-tek/Packt-Publishing-Free-Learning/README.md

   python packtPublishingFreeEbook.py -dc
   ```

-  - Option -sgd [--sgd] - claims and sends a book to *[gdFolderName]* folder onto Google Drive (more about setup Google Drive API below)
+  - Option -sgd [--sgd] - claims and sends a book to *[gdFolderName]* folder onto Google Drive (more about setup Google Drive api in GOOGLE_DRIVE_API Setup)
   ```
   python packtPublishingFreeEbook.py -sgd
   ```

-* You can set the script to be invoked automatically:
+2. You can set the script to be invoked automatically:

   **LINUX** (tested on UBUNTU 16.04):